-My interest in design was born well over a decade ago, while writing reviews and articles for a magazine.
+My interest in design started well over a decade ago, while writing reviews and articles for a computer magazine.
 For a while, I was purely enjoying typography and layout for the print medium.
-I then got addicted to Flash (RIP), dived head-first into HTML and CSS… and I haven’t stopped designing since.
+I then got addicted to Flash (RIP), dived head-first into HTML, CSS and the web.
+I haven’t stopped designing since.

 Design with passion.
 Design for effect.

-One of my favourite aspects of design is the necessity to be able to find and solve a wide variety of problems.
-This naturally led me to expand into UX design.
-I had the opportunity to put in practice the various disciplines of the field while I was employed as a UX/UI generalist for five years at MindGeek.
-It was a challenging and invaluable experience that thought me a lot of what I know today.
+One of my favourite aspects of design is the necessity to be able to identify problems and find a wide variety effective solutions.
+I had the opportunity to put into practice the various disciplines of field while I was employed for five years as a UX/UI generalist at MindGeek.
+It was a challenging, formative and invaluable experience that thought me a lot of what I know today.

 Over the years I’ve had the pleasure of designing for many different companies and clients, including: